 Select the scheme for which you want to check DBT – like PM-KISAN, LPG Subsidy – then enter your bank name, account number, or application ID.
 Enter a captcha code and click on ‘Search’.
 You will see the status of your DBT payments. - Enquire at the bank

 If you don’t get the information on the website, you can check the status by visiting your bank or calling the customer care.
-My neighbor checked the status of his LPG subsidy by visiting the bank, and he found that his money had already been deposited.

 Few Things to Remember!